jle034/rshell/grep/README.md

 #Grep

-`grep` is a useful search command.
-It searches any inputted file(s) for lines that match a given pattern.
+`grep` is a bash command that searches any inputted file(s) for lines that match a given pattern.
-By default, `grep` prints the matching lines to standard output.
+By default, it prints the matching lines to standard output.
 You can also use it with any of its options and/or other bash commands to display additional information.
 We will be going into more detail about this later.

-In general,  is actually pretty easy to use!
+In general, `grep` is actually pretty easy to use!
 Just follow this format:

 ```